Dates & Deadlines

 MTI is here to help companies submit competitive proposals!
 MTI also offers a Phase 0 KickStart grant to help defray the costs of writing an SBIR/STTR proposal and also free technical assistance to guide you through the proposal development process.
-For more information, see below and also contact Karen West at 207-845-2934, email@example.com
+For more information, see below and also contact Karen West at 207-845-2934, or by email, firstname.lastname@example.org

 SBIR/STTR Three-Phase Program